 Be unique for that account (never use the same password twice!)

 If you’re sticking with these best practices for password ideas, you’ll end up with an unwieldy amount of passwords, like the manager of an apartment building with way too many keys on their keyring.
 It can get confusing.
 Password managers do all the remembering so you don’t have to, and they will even generate high-security complicated passwords for you.

 Lastly, always enable multi-factor authentication on all accounts.
 With the number of data breaches ever increasing, multi-factor authentication takes your security to the next level.
 How does it work?
 Multi-factor authentication goes beyond just a password and requires you to verify one additional piece of information — like a PIN code that gets sent to your phone, or your fingerprint — to get into your account.

 Always follow these basic security tips to stay safe online:

 Install only apps you trust from the Apple App Store and other official websites.

-Avoid unsafe websites — Antivirus software can easily help you with this.
-Even free antivirus products will provide this protection for you.
+Avoid unsafe websites — Mac Antivirus software can easily help you with this.
+Even free antivirus products products will provide this protection for you.

 Beware of files and links in emails.
 First, make sure you know the sender (check the actual email address the mail is being sent from).
 If anything looks suspicious, do not click any links in the email or download any attached files.
 Cybercriminals use social engineering and phishing techniques to get sensitive information from you.
 Just close the email and move on.

 If you’ve purchased a Mac, you obviously care about top performance and high security.
-As cybercriminals develop more and more malware for Macs, give yourself an extra layer of protection with Avast Security for Mac.
-Steer clear of malware, malicious websites, and vulnerable Wi-Fi networks, and then upgrade your security for additional defenses against ransomware and Wi-Fi intruders.
+As cybercriminals develop more and more malware for Macs, give yourself an extra layer of protection with Avast One.
+Steer clear of malware, malicious websites, and vulnerable Wi-Fi networks, and get a suite of additional privacy safeguards.